 Well, perhaps it is time finally to explain what I mean when I indicate that Rev. 20:4-6 are VISION verses:

-4And I saw thrones, and they sat on them, and judgment was given to them.
-And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ
+4And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ

 I Cor.
 15